-Supportive services for ex-offenders
+Supportive re-entry services

 Residential Reentry Centers (RRCs) have been operated by Volunteers of America Minnesota since 1969.
 The facilities provide residential re-entry services for men and women who are allowed to complete part of their prison sentences in the community.
 This affords them the opportunity to restore community ties, obtain employment, and pay a portion of their care and supervision to the state or federal jurisdictions who have authority over them for the period of their stay in the RRC.
 The centers maintain around the clock shift staff and a strict system of accountability, which ensures that all residents are accounted for both day and night.

 Adult men and women under jurisdiction of federal and state correctional authorities

 The RRCs offer participants an opportunity to become accountable, productive, tax paying citizens, while avoiding further involvement in the criminal justice system.
 All residents are screened according to public safety standards and in selected cases are permitted to finish the last 30 days of their sentence in a controlled home confinement, while using monitoring protocols employed by the RRC which include electronic monitoring, global positioning services (GPS), and on-site verifications by assigned staff.